Messier 83: Environment

 M83 is at the center of one of two subgroups within the Centaurus A/M83 Group, a nearby galaxy group.
 Centaurus A is at the center of the other subgroup.
 These are sometimes identified as one group, and sometimes as two.
 However, the galaxies around Centaurus A and the galaxies around M83 are physically close to each other, and both subgroups appear not to be moving relative to each other.

+In another study by A.M.
+Garcia, M83 is considered to be part of a galaxy group known as LGG 355.
+It has at least 4 members, which are NGC 5264, IC 4316 and ESO 444-78.